igortacu/sigmoig-lmml/Romania/README.md

 **Output:** Single lowercase word: `cola`, `fanta`, or `sprite`

-The prediction script automatically normalizes class names to lowercase regardless of how the training folders were named (handles Coke/Cola/coke variations).
+The prediction script automatically normalizes class names to lowercase regardless of how the training folders were named.

 ## Results